 You also need to know that you can break free of the cycle and have champions at The Bianchi Law Group, LLC.
 As former prosecutors, our attorneys have prosecuted domestic violence cases and understand what you have gone through.
 They are ready to help you protect yourself and offer you compassionate strength to see you through this ordeal.

 What Penalties Can I Face if I’ve Been Criminally Charged with Domestic Violence?

-Why Hire a Criminal Defense Attorney if I’ve Been Accused of Domestic Violence?
+Why Hire a Domestic Violence Lawyer NJ if I’ve Been Accused of Domestic Violence?

 Also like in criminal cases, both sides conduct an investigation.
 But unlike criminal cases, FRO hearings are held within weeks of the issuance of the TRO.
 That means that the investigation takes place on a short timeline.
 That also means that your attorney should be someone well-versed in investigative tactics and how to use that evidence in your case.

 A specialized criminal defense lawyer will leverage the evidence gathered during the investigation.
 Our team of exclusively former prosecutors have investigated a wide range of matters, including domestic violence charges.

 As a result, they are knowledgeable about the investigative process and use that insight to take charge of the investigation.
 We strive to produce the best case possible, and the best case begins with the best investigation.
 When you work with one of the former prosecutors at The Bianchi Law Group, LLC, you can trust that our attorneys will stop at nothing to advocate on your behalf.
 Your domestic violence defense attorney will compassionately listen to you and present your case to the judge.